tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 ![Mob 3](/img/posts/communication/mob-group.jpg "Mob programming workshop"){:width="500px"}

-#### What "Woody" said
+### What "Woody"[^Woody] said

 **Learn to shut up**

 By adding our solutions or suggestions non-stop to the discussion, we think we’re gaining speed, but actually, we’re slowing down.
 It is very hard to keep quiet when we “know better”.

 >>“Clarity comes when you pause.
-Count to 10.” - Woody  Zuil
+Count to 10.” - Woody  Zuill

 **Keep it to yourselves**

 Let people realize a possible error themselves.
 Refrain from prematurely adding noise.
 You may be right, they may be right.
 Let it play out.
 It will often go faster, with less confusion and better insights for all at the end.
 We don’t need to have a consensus on every detail.
 Perhaps it is not even important in the big picture.
 So, keep it to yourself.
 This is hard by the way :-)

 >>“Often, we are just adding noise.
-Can we keep it to ourselves?” - Woody Zuil
+Can we keep it to ourselves?” - Woody Zuill

 **Learn to Listen**

 Listening is not just waiting until it is our turn to speak.
 Are we really listening?

->>“A good listener makes others better thinkers” - Woody Zuil
+>>“A good listener makes others better thinkers” - Woody Zuill

 **Have a parking lot**

 Do not continuously interrupt the flow with new ideas, concerns or tasks.
 Postpone the details, move them to the parking lot so we don’t get sidetracked.
 We want to keep our focus during a discussion.
 Discussing one issue at a time.
 It is also pointless to discuss a lot of could and maybe's.

 >>“Talking does not expose reality.
-Doing does.” - Woody Zuil
+Doing does.” - Woody Zuill

 **Respect each other**

 How would you like to be treated?
 Treat others in a way you would like to be treated.
 Don’t let our enthusiasm for a solution make [Bullies](/17/07/2018/Bully/)* out of us.
 Check the ego.
 Make an environment were people dare to make suggestions, mistakes and say they do not know something.

->>“Treat each other with kindness, consideration, and respect” - Woody Zuil
+>>“Treat each other with kindness, consideration, and respect” - Woody Zuill

-#### Train communication in Mob
+### Train communication in Mob

 Mob programming is not something that works everywhere.
 You need to get good at it.
 The team needs to get good at it.
 But even when you aren't doing it, there is a lot to be learned from a couple of sessions.
 Try it out at work, in a meetup, unconference, ...
 Pay attention to how hard it is to "Not add noise", "Shut up", "Really listen".
 It is a great technique to practice communication in itself.